-The house is built to sequester significant amounts of carbon within all the timber and oak but to also focus upon other natural materials such as clay, timber, copper.
-The frame is encapsulated so has a high performance thermal envelope, eliminated thermal bridging and creating a virtually airtight structure, with no compromise on aesthetics or layout.
+The house is designed to sequester significant amounts of carbon within all the timber and oak, whilst also focussing upon other natural materials such as clay, timber and copper.
+The frame is encapsulated so has a high performance thermal envelope, eliminating thermal bridging and creating a virtually airtight structure, with no compromise on aesthetics or layout.

-Visually distinctive in the street scene this barn inspired home contributes to the modern vernacular by respecting traditional proportions and scale, but ensuring the detailing and finishes are quietly contemporary.
+Visually distinctive in the street scene, this barn inspired home contributes to the modern vernacular by respecting traditional proportions and scale, whilst ensuring the detailing and finishes are quietly contemporary.

-Internally the layout is conceived with family living uppermost – a large and practical central hallway with home office and cosy snug to one side and a huge kitchen, dining and family room on the other.
+Internally, the layout has been conceived with family living uppermost – a large and practical central hallway with home office and cosy snug to one side and a huge kitchen, dining and family room on the other.
 The family room opens up onto a sun trap patio and garden.

 Upstairs has been cleverly designed without an oak frame to provide a cost effective option and space efficient solution; maximising every square foot and creating a modern, sleek and flexible floor plan.